PhD in Germany

 English language proficiency test results (TOEFL, IELTS, etc.) and GRE scores are not required for the online IMPRS application, but these scores may be provided by applicants if available.

-German proficiency, as measured by tests like TestDaF or Goethe-Institut certifications, may be required for some programs, especially in the humanities.
+German language proficiency, as measured by tests like TestDaF or Goethe-Institut certifications, may be required for some programs, especially in the humanities.
 As a result, never forget to verify the particular program requirements for a PhD in Germany.
 Additional requirements, such as relevant work experience or specialized skills (such as programming for AI research), may be applicable for PhD positions at research institutions in Germany.
 For individual PhD applications in Germany, a strong research proposal that highlights your area of interest and fits in with faculty knowledge is crucial.
 Securing a PhD in Germany also requires strong recommendation letters, of which two are typically sufficient.

 Application Process for a Doctorate in Germany